ConsultingMD/blog/source/_posts/2016-02-09-soa-on-rails-pt1.markdown

 > *“When you hit the Amazon.com gateway, the application calls more than one hundred services to collect data and construct the page for you.”* **- Werner Vogels, Amazon CTO**

 ## Amazon's Mandate
-About 15 years ago, back when Amazon was just an online bookseller, Jeff Bezos, Founder and CEO, gave every team at Amazon a mandate: ***To rebuild Amazon’s infrastructure into a Service-Oriented Architecture from top to bottom. but this is around 2001.*** The term SOA hadn’t even been invented yet.
+About 15 years ago, back when Amazon was just an online bookseller, Jeff Bezos, Founder and CEO, gave every team at Amazon a mandate: ***To rebuild Amazon’s infrastructure into a Service-Oriented Architecture from top to bottom.*** But this is around 2001.
+The term SOA hadn’t even been invented yet.
 So what exactly did Bezos ask his teams to do?
 This is the mandate as expressed by Jeff Bezos:

     1. All teams will henceforth expose their data and functionality through service interfaces.